Parallax (character): DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was prior to The New 52.
+In 2016, DC Comics implemented a relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was prior to The New 52.
 Parallax is being hosted by Sinestro again as he has plans to rule the universe with fear.
 The power of Parallax is increased by Sinestro to one thousand percent of the power of fear to face Hal Jordan, who has returned as Green Lantern.
 Before Sinestro attacks him, he discovers too late that his and Parallax's powers have decreased due to Soranik Natu rescuing people from being imprisoned and escaping with them.
 Hal then uses his energies as a living construct to incinerate the Fear Warlord.
 Sinestro tries to use Parallax's powers to stop Hal, but fails as Hal destroys the base of the Sinestro Corps, Warworld, seemingly killing both Sinestro and Parallax in the process.

 Parallax is revealed to have survived and found its way to Earth, having shrunk in size.
 It starts kidnapping children to feed on their fear and regain its strength and power.
 The entity possesses the body of one of the children, Zachariah Ferruci, and kidnaps another child until they are found by Superman.
 Parallax uses the children to fight back against Superman and flees.
 The next day, Parallax welcomes Superman to the place where it is keeping the children.
 Parallax transforms into his normal size and reveals to Superman who he is.
 Parallax tries to possess Superman, but Superman is able to force it out.
 However, Parallax begins draining the children's lives, forcing Superman to submit.
 Parallax possesses Superman and as it claims that nothing can hurt it anymore, Parallax is struck from behind by Sinestro, who has returned to claim it for himself.
 During the fight, Parallax refuses to possess Sinestro for this action, so Sinestro teleports to Qward, as the Weaponers are to restrain the entity.
 While Parallax apparently possesses Superman, he is contained as Sinestro attempts to remove Parallax from Superman; however, Superman tells him that he is not under Parallax's control.
 Parallax is possessing the Weaponers to attack Sinestro.
 Parallax separates from the Weaponers and tries to escape.
 Sinestro fails to capture Parallax and so his power is drained and he collapses; then, Superman takes his yellow ring and files into Parallax's mouth.
 Superman uses his fear to imprison Parallax within the yellow ring, while Sinestro is no match for Superman and flees.

-Later, Superman waits for Hal Jordan to return to Earth, explaining the previous fight with Parallax.
-Hal imprisons Parallax within a yellow ring for transportation back to Mogo.